MetaMask/nft-tickets-workshop/README.md

 REACT_APP_CONTRACT_ADDRESS=
 ```

-> For this demo we will not be adhering to standard contract size needed for mainnet, we will only deploy to testnets and more work would need to be done to optimize your contract size for a production deployment.
+> For this demo, we will not be adhering to the standard contract size needed for mainnet, we will only deploy to testnets and more work would need to be done in order to optimize your contract size for production deployments on miannet.
 But what we have will enable us to develop our frontend!

 7. Deploy our contract to Rinkeby